-Top 4 Benefits of Cash Flow Forecasting
+The Top 4 Advantages of Cash Flow Forecasting

-1. Identify and Plan For Cash shortages
+Identify and Plan For Cash Shortages

-“A cash-flow forecast model serves as an early warning sign to a company’s future business health by putting a forensic lens on cash balances under a variety of future circumstances.”
+“A cash-flow forecast model serves as an early warning sign to a company’s future business health by putting a forensic lens on cash balances under a variety of future circumstances.”– CFO.com

-2. Properly Allocate Cash Surplus
+Properly Allocate Cash Surplus

-Whether businesses invest or use excess cash to create a competitive advantage, it is crucial that businesses leverage forecasts and put surplus cash to work.
+Whether businesses invest or use excess cash to create a competitive advantage, they must leverage forecasts and put surplus cash to work.
 As businesses look to allocate excess cash, scenario planning can help forecast the impact of specific investments or decisions.